Timeline 60BC – 138AD

 Roman/Celtic Time Line

-The Celts were the dominant force in western Europe in the mid to late Iron Age, reaching a peak during the mid 1st millenium BC.
-In fact it was the sack of Rome by the Celts which stimulated the Romans to re-fortify and ultimately become the dominant military force in Europe for the first half of the 1st millenium AD.
+The Celts were the dominant force in Western Europe in the mid to late Iron Age, reaching a peak during the mid 1st millennium BC.
+In fact, it was the sack of Rome by the Celts which stimulated the Romans to re-fortify and ultimately become the dominant military force in Europe for the first half of the 1st millennium AD.

-The reader should be warned that many specific times and in some cases locations are still disputed, in some cases an event may have occured within 10 years of the date shown.
-We have simply attempted to place the events in there most likely time, given the historical and archaeological information to hand.
+The reader should be warned that many specific times and in some cases, locations are still disputed, in some cases, an event may have occurred within 10 years of the date shown.
+We have simply attempted to place the events in their most likely time, given the historical and archaeological information to hand.

 Time Line